-- 1. An interview is scheduled with a member of the Doylestown Health Volunteer Office staff after the shadow visit.
-An application, and input on how to complete it, is provided at that interview. - 2.
-Prospective Animal Assisted Activity Volunteers are required to submit an application that includes all required application materials listed below: - Application form, including references - Agreement to abide by all Doylestown Health policies and procedures, including the COVID-19 vaccine requirement and COVID-19 policies, and to provide all required forms - A copy of your current pet therapy registration card with Alliance of Therapy Dogs, Comfort Caring Canines, Pet Partners, or Therapy Dogs International.
-Your registration card shows the date your membership became active and the date it expires.
-Your membership card is not the certificate you receive when you earn your therapy certification. - Vet Records: exam, rabies, DHPP or DHLPP or titer, negative fecal, heartworm blood test A handler may provide an attestation of use of preventatives in lieu of a heartworm blood test using the form provided in the Appendix. - Dog license - Human Health Records: TB tests, annual flu vaccine, TDaP vaccine, COVID-19 vaccinations; these can be administered by Doylestown Hospital - FBI Fingerprint Clearance and PA Child Abuse Clearance for Adults issued the year of your application.
-The Volunteer Services Office of Doylestown Hospital obtains a PA State Police Criminal Record Clearance.
+- 1. After the shadow visit, prospective Animal Assisted Activity Volunteers are required to submit an application that includes all required application materials listed below: - Application form, including references - Agreement to abide by all Doylestown Health policies and procedures, including the COVID-19 vaccine requirement and COVID-19 policies, and to provide all required forms - A copy of your current pet therapy registration card with Alliance of Therapy Dogs, Comfort Caring Canines, Pet Partners, or Therapy Dogs International - Vet Records: exam, rabies, DHPP or DHLPP or titer, negative fecal, heartworm blood test A handler may provide an attestation of use of preventatives in lieu of a heartworm blood test using the form provided in the Appendix. - Dog license - Human Health Records: TB tests, annual flu vaccine, TDaP vaccine, COVID-19 vaccinations; these can be administered by Doylestown Hospital - FBI Fingerprint Clearance and PA Child Abuse Clearance for Adults issued the year of your application.
+The Volunteer Services Office of Doylestown Hospital obtains a PA State Police Criminal Record Clearance. - 2.
+An interview is scheduled with a member of the Doylestown Health Volunteer Office staff after all application materials are received and reviewed.